How to design a multi-stage tournament when some results are carried over?: Introduction

-However, in the first case, the rules are deliberately designed to support underdogs, and in the second case, the team gains only in expected terms.
-Therefore, here the most serious third situation will be discussed, when the tournament rules allow that a team certainly benefits from a weaker performance.
+However, in the first case, the rules are deliberately devised to support underdogs, and in the second case, the team gains only in expected terms.
+The current paper discusses the most serious third situation when the tournament rules allow a team to certainly benefit from a weaker performance.
+Therefore, a design is called \emph{strategy-proof} in the following if this possibility is excluded.
+We do not deal with other forms of strategic manipulation like collusion and shirking.

-Perhaps the most famous example of this phenomenon is the football match \href{https://en.wikipedia.org/wiki/Barbados_4\%E2\%80\%932_Grenada_(1994_Caribbean_Cup_qualification)}{Barbados vs Grenada (1994 Caribbean Cup qualification)}: a sudden-death goal scored in extra time counted as double, which made it optimal to concede a goal at the end of the match in order to gain additional time for the necessary two-goal win \citep[Section~3.9.4]{KendallLenten2017}.
-The Barbadians exploited the opportunity by scoring an own goal in the 87th minute \citep[Note~1]{DagaevSonin2018}.
-Nonetheless, this match had not affected negatively any third team, hence one can agree with the decision of the FIFA (International Federation of Association Football) not to penalise Barbados because the players were striving for the best outcome conditional upon the prevailing rules.
-Unsurprisingly, the strange regulation has not been applied since then.

-A similar situation was prevented by a particular FIBA (International Basketball Federation) rule saying that ``\emph{if a player deliberately scores in the team's own basket, it is a violation and the basket does not count}'': in the \href{https://en.wikipedia.org/wiki/Basketball_at_the_2014_Asian_Games_\%E2\%80\%93_Men\#Group_H}{men's tournament of the 2014 Asian Games Basketball Competition}, a Philippine player shot at his own basket against Kazakhstan in order to force overtime and thus increase the margin of victory \citep{Carpio2014}.

-Probably the first academic paper studying the problem of misaligned incentives is \citet{DagaevSonin2018}, where the authors prove that tournament systems, consisting of multiple round-robin and knockout tournaments with noncumulative prizes, are often incentive incompatible.
-Recent qualifications for the UEFA (Union of European Football Associations) European Championships have also been shown to be vulnerable to manipulation \citep{Csato2018b}.
+Probably the first academic paper studying the problem of such misaligned incentives is \citet{DagaevSonin2018}.
+The authors prove that tournament systems, consisting of multiple round-robin and knockout tournaments with noncumulative prizes, are generically incentive incompatible.
+Recent qualifications for the UEFA (Union of European Football Associations) European Championships have also been shown to be vulnerable to manipulation \citep{Csato2018b, Csato2020c}, including the case when both teams should avoid winning to advance to the next stage \citep{Csato2020d}.

+Here it will be revealed that sports tournaments with multiple group stages, in which some (but not all) match results from the previous round are carried over to the next round, suffer from incentive incompatibility.
+In particular, teams initially play a preliminary round-robin stage and the top teams qualify for a second (main) round-robin stage.
+In this second stage, some groups are ``merged'', that is, two teams qualifying from the same group in the preliminary stage will be in the same main round-robin group.
+In order to reduce the number of matches in the tournament, these teams do not play another game in the main stage against each other but its result is carried over from the preliminary stage.